SurajVishwakarma333/SQL-Notes/README.md

 - A **Unique key** is also a unique identifier for records when the primary key is not present  in the table.

-- We can store **Null** valie in unique key,but only one value is allowed.
+- We can store **Null** value in unique key,but only one value is allowed.

 - We can modify the uique key values.